Shaila-Mukherjee/my-codef-site/content/Publish.md

 1. Paste your article in the box below
 2. Also put your details in the text box (which you would like to see being published).
-3. Inform me if you need any customisation on the page which would contain your writeup.
+3. Inform me if you need any customization on the page which would contain your writeup.
 Also type this in the comment box.
 4. Wait a few days for the upload
 5. That is it!
-Congatulations, you are officially a writer!
+Congratulations, you are officially a writer!

 <form action="/html/tags/html_form_tag_action.cfm" method="post">
 <div>